yunohost-bot/lingva_ynh/doc/DESCRIPTION.md

-Alternative front-end for Google Translate, serving as a Free and Open Source translator with over a hundred languages available
+Alternative front-end for Google Translate, serving as a Free and Open Source translator with over a hundred languages available.